deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 tabletop in a simple one-two-three rhythm.
 In any other species the movement would have looked obscenely organic.

-"Fascinating biology."
-Vedred agreed with me, and I indicated embarrassment--- clearly I had been displaying my fascination openly enough for my social implant to broadcast it.
+"Fascinating biology," Vedred agreed with me, and I indicated embarrassment--- clearly I had been displaying my fascination openly enough for my social implant to broadcast it.
 "How strong *are* you, Purveyor Jenkins?"

-Jenkins shrugged "Strong enough to rip the leg off a Hunter and beat another Hunter to death with it." he said.
+Jenkins shrugged.
+"Strong enough to rip the leg off a Hunter and beat another Hunter to death with it," he said.
 "I don't know how that translates."

 "I meant by the standards of your own species."
 Vedreg clarified.